The Theft of the Commons

 Referring to the high value of copper is an economic explanation for why crime pays.
 But it does not get to the root of the problem.
 This sort of thing should never happen in any civilized society, no matter the value of the resource that is being stolen.
 There are some things that are just wrong, and the restraint on individuals in a culture of respect for each other would necessarily stop this sort of thing from happening.

-Quite simply, it’s just not civilized.
+Quite simply, it is just not civilized.

 If you live in or near any big city in the United States, you know about the increase in petty theft.
 Some stores have empty shelves due to it, and others have for years now been locking up certain products to prevent them from being stolen.
-Some people in larger cities are having to drive to the suburbs to find stores with products they need.
+Some people in larger cities are having to drive to the suburbs to find stores with the products they need.

 The Epoch Times undertook an unsettling survey of crime in ten cities with all available data.
-It concluded: “while the major crime spike that plagued the United States’ largest cities has ebbed, crime rates are still exceeding numbers from before the 2020 summer of protests and riots.”
+It concluded, “While the major crime spike that plagued the United States’ largest cities has ebbed, crime rates are still exceeding numbers from before the 2020 summer of protests and riots.”
 The study included charts of murder, robbery, car theft, and assault.
 It makes for grim reading, and serves as a reminder that we as a society are not as civilized as we once were.

-Of course the attack on policing has not helped, and the tendency of some academics to justify these kinds of crimes as nothing other than different lifestyle choices has an impact.
+Of course, the attack on policing has not helped, and the tendency of some academics to justify these kinds of crimes as nothing other than different lifestyle choices has an impact.
 But will more policing really help?
 Perhaps but there is another truth to consider.
 No amount of policing and no amount of enforcement can replace a core cultural respect for property and ownership.

 “When plunder becomes a way of life,” wrote Bastiat, “men create for themselves a legal system that authorizes it and a moral code that glorifies it.”